The business benefits of great UX at your tech company

 Make it easy to buy something and people will buy it.

-The easier an app is to use for your customers, the easier it is to optimise it as a revenue stream for you.
+The easier a product is to use for your customers, the easier it is to optimise it as a revenue stream for you.

 UX design reduces development costs

-Too many startups can view UX resource as nothing more than an additional expense, but the opposite is true.
-The short-term investment can result in long-term savings when it comes to the overall app experience.
+Too many companies can view UX resource as nothing more than an additional expense, but the opposite is true.
+The short-term investment can result in long-term savings when it comes to the overall product experience.

 A UX designer can implement prototypes at an early stage to not only mock-up the final product, but also understand and optimise every aspect of its structure and how users might actually use it.